 Uriankhai is a Mongolian term applied to several neighboring “forest” ethnic groups.
 Uriankhai have historically been cattle-herding nomads, tending to their herds of goats, sheep, camels, reindeer, cattle and yaks for the past thousands of years.
 They have traditionally lived in yurts covered by felt or chums covered with birch bark or hide that they relocate seasonally as they move to newer pastures.

-Want an in-depth insight into this mongolia tour?
+Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, what’s included – pretty much everything you need to know about this adventure travel tours and more, send us email